M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 breadcrumb: Single Sign On
 ---

 Single Sign-On is a mechanism to allow authenticated users to interact with network resources without explicitly authenticating with each one individually.
-M-Files Web Access, and therefore the M-Files Web Service, supports Single Sign-On, but requires some manual steps to enable and configure.
+M-Files Classic Web, and therefore the M-Files Web Service, supports Single Sign-On, but requires some manual steps to enable and configure.
-This document details those steps and provides a sample C# class which shows the process of signing into the M-Files Web Access and using the token received to authenticate to the M-Files Web Service and execute further queries.
+This document details those steps and provides a sample C# class which shows the process of signing into the M-Files Classic Web and using the token received to authenticate to the M-Files Web Service and execute further queries.

-## Configuring IIS and M-Files Web Access
+## Configuring IIS and M-Files Classic Web

-This document does not deal with setting up M-Files Web Access.
+This document does not deal with setting up M-Files Classic Web.
 More information is available in the [Web and Mobile Access](https://www.m-files.com/user-guide/latest/eng/Configure_M-Files_Web_Access.html) section of the online user guide.
 {:.note}

 ### Enabling Windows Authentication within IIS

-Firstly, open IIS on the server running M-Files Web Access, select the web site that M-Files Web Access is running within, and double-click on the `Authentication` section:
+Firstly, open IIS on the server running M-Files Classic Web, select the web site that M-Files Classic Web is running within, and double-click on the `Authentication` section:

 ![Open the Authentication section](iis-1.png)